deliaconstantino/plantdwellers-2.0-frontend/README.md

 # PlantDwellers 2.0

-A React application that allows housemates to share in the care of their houseplants.
+A React Single Page Application that allows housemates to share in the care of their houseplants.
+This app incorporates a calendar from [React-Calendar](https://www.npmjs.com/package/react-calendar) that schedules watering tasks and allows a user to mark the task complete.

 This repo is the front end for PlantDwellers 2.0.
-It uses Redux, Tailwind CSS, and [React-Calendar](https://www.npmjs.com/package/react-calendar).
+It uses Redux, React Router, and Tailwind CSS.

 The back end of the app can be found at [plantdwellers-2.0-backend](https://github.com/deliaconstantino/plantdwellers-2.0-backend) with instructions for database creation, seed data, and running the Rails server.
 Note that the back end will need to be running through Rails server while viewing the front end.